EDCD/EDDI/SpeechResponder/Variables.md

     - `type` the type of the body (Star or Planet)
     - `systemname` the name of the system in which this body resides
     - `name` the name of the body
+    - `shortname` the shortened name of the body
     - `distance` the distance from the arrival point in the system, in light seconds
     - `tidallylocked` true if the body is tidally locked to its parent
     - `temperature` the surface temperature of the body, in Kelvin